PhiliPdB/systemchecker/README.md

 This PHP script can tell you wich browser and operating system you are using.
 You can see this in action on my [website](http://philipdb.nl/systeminfo/).
 It is still work in progress, so it could have errors and shit.
+It does now also detect the form factor of your device.

 Usage
 -----
 To use this, you first have to include 'system.php' and then you have to create a new class.

 ```php
 include 'system.php'